Articles in English

 When to Use THE

-As mentioned above, the definite article "the" is used when the speaker is referring to a specific noun that is already known or is easily identifiable.
+As mentioned above, the definite article "the" is used when the speaker refers to a specific noun that is already known or easily identifiable.
 For example, "the cat" or "the table."
 It is also used to refer to a single entity that is made up of multiple parts.
 For example, "the United States" or "the Milky Way."

 The definite article is also used to refer to something that has already been mentioned.
 For example, "I saw a cat.
 The cat was black."
-In this sentence, the speaker is referring to the same cat they mentioned earlier.
+In this sentence, the speaker refers to the cat they mentioned earlier.

 5 examples of sentences with definite articles